GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ![C3 2015 Matrix](/_files/land_cover/c3_l3-12.png)

-- C3 shows slight degradation compared to C2 on the Validation points, with Cultivated Veg and Natural Veg contributing the most to this difference.
+Overall C3 demonstrates greater consistency and more reasonable classification across all time periods and classes than C2.
+Both C3 and C2 show average degradation in 2010 compared to 2015, a trend that is propagated from Level 1 and ML results.
+C3 shows slight degradation compared to C2 on the Validation points, with Cultivated Veg and Natural Veg contributing the most to this difference.
 The Artificial Sfc class has too few points to be considered statistically significant.
-- C3 demonstrates greater consistency and more reasonable classification across all time periods and classes.
-- Both C3 and C2 show average degradation in 2010 compared to 2015, a trend that is propagated from Level 1 and ML results.

 **GLANCE 2010**